Skip to content

 v.insert(v.begin() + 1, 15); // v: {10, 15, 20, 30, 40}

-Note that insert in the middle requires shifting all subsequent elements, giving it O(n) time complexity.
-If you find yourself frequently inserting at the front or middle of a vector, consider switching to std::deque or std::list.
+However, note that inserting in the middle requires shifting all subsequent elements, giving an O(n) time complexity.
+If you find yourself frequently inserting at the front or middle of a vector, you might want to consider using std::deque or std::list instead.

-Pitfall Alert: Any operation that may cause the vector to reallocate memory (including push_back, emplace_back, and insert) invalidates all previously saved iterators, pointers, and references.
+Pitfall Warning: Any operation that may cause a vector to reallocate memory (including push_back, emplace_back, and insert) invalidates all previously held iterators, pointers, and references.
 Consider this code:

 cpp